mbourgey/EBI_cancer_workshop_SNV/README.md

 ```
 [note on DepthOfCoverage command](notes/_DOC.md)

-Coverage is the expected ~70-110x in these project
+In this project the expected coverages are : ~40x for the normal and ~50x for the tumor

 Look at the coverage: